 God & the Body in the Opus postumum

-Kant’s last, unpublished work, the Opus postumum, remains understudied because of its disorganized state and neglect after Kant’s death.
+An ongoing passion project of mine is working through Kant’s last, unpublished work, the Opus postumum.
+It remains an understudied and undertheorized text in Kant’s corpus because of its disorganized state and neglect after Kant’s death.
 One new feature in this work is the notion of “self-positing,” in which one’s awareness of one’s own body takes center stage in Kant’s philosophy.
 What does this embodiment entail for Kant’s practical philosophy?
 And what does Kant mean when he asserts that “God is in us”?
 Read more.